VenkMallikarjun/BENPPy/README.md

 * If `form = 'progenesis'` than `experimental_peptides` is simply the peptide (ion)-level output from Progenesis QI, both `experimental_peptides` and `normalisation_peptides` must be formatted the same.
 If `form = 'maxquant'` than `experimental_peptides` is a list containing the MaxQuant modificationSpecificPeptides.txt first and any [PTM]Sites.txt (E.g. `['modificationSpecificPeptides.txt','Oxidation (M)Sites.txt','Acetylation (K)Sites.txt']`) and `normalisation_peptides` takes the format of `'modificationSpecificPeptides.txt'`.

 *** Note that as of 13/06/2019, I have noticed that setting `nChains` to > 1 can cause the program to hang indefinitely when run in an IDE (e.g. Spyder).
-The current work-around for this is to run it using Command Prompt or in an external terminal if `nChains` > 1 is required.
+The current work-around for this is to run it in an external terminal if `nChains` > 1 is required.